With Communication Disorders Since 1936

 - Individuals shall use every resource, including referral when appropriate, to ensure that high-quality service is provided.

-- Individuals shall not discriminate in the delivery of professional services on the basis of race or ethnicity, gender, age, religion, national origin, sexual orientation, or disability.
+- Individuals shall not discriminate in the delivery of professional services on the basis of race or ethnicity, gender, age, religion, national origin, sexual orientation, disability, gender identification and sex.

 - Individuals shall fully inform the persons they serve of the nature and possible effects of services rendered and products dispersed.